Today, the Federal government requires every state in the US to have a formulaic, and repeatable way to calculate child support.

 So now every state determines child support in a different way!

 Some states use a formula known as the “Percentage of Obligor’s Income” Model.
-You’d simply take a percent of the supporting party’s income (based on the number of children you have) give it to the other party, and you’re done.
+You’d simply take a percentage of the supporting party’s income (based on the number of children you have) give it to the other party, and you’re done.

 But not in Michigan.